Mellonlord33/Tahimguri-Market/_pages/items/brews.md

 **NOTICE:**<br>
 All prices listed are for a **single** drink purchase.
 I.e. buying two "Kin-Soju" will cost $400.

+*All Deliveries / Dead Drop Purchases will include a 10% fee.*

 <h2>Specialty Drinks</h2>

 | $200 | Kin-Soju |